geek-ai/MAgent/doc/get_started.md

 e2 = gw.Event(b, 'attack', c)
 cfg.add_reward_rule(e1 & e2, receiver=[a, b], value=[1, 1])
 ```
+See [python/magent/builtin/config](../python/magent/builtin/config/) for more examples.
+Of course, you can also write your own reward rules in the control logic in python code.

 ## Game loop & Model parallelism
 In Magent, agents are controled by groups.
 You should use group handle to manipulate agents.